Despite all we know about the health problems caused by using tobacco, people continue to smoke, dip or chew. This can seem baffling.

-Through the EX Program, tobacco users can:
+Through the EX Program, tobacco users receive:

-- live chat with tobacco treatment experts for support with quit medication, cravings, motivation, and tips
+- Live chat with tobacco treatment experts for support with quit medication, cravings, motivation, and tips

-- get 24/7 peer support in the EX Community, the largest, active social network of current and ex-tobacco users
+- 24/7 peer support in the EX Community, the largest, active social network of current and ex-tobacco users

-- dynamic text messages based on activity in the program
+- Dynamic text messages based on activity in the program

-- on-demand text messages for support with chronic conditions, quitting e-cigarettes, and more
+- On-demand text messages for support with chronic conditions, quitting e-cigarettes, and more

 With your organization’s support, the expertise of tobacco treatment specialists, and compassionate support from peers, employees who use tobacco can overcome the fears holding them back.